wattdepot/wattdepot.github.io/src/technology/roadmap.md

   1. Update to Bootstrap 3.x.
   2. Update to Play 2.3.
   3. API for external access to public data
+  4. Remodularize to separate acquisition from analysis from storage.

 ## Communication protocol